 “Public sentiment is everything.
 With public sentiment nothing can fail; without it, nothing can succeed.”
 [Abraham Lincoln]

 The book Daring Democracy is an excellent source for building the movement.
 It encourages us to draw on the energy of hope, and to make the Democracy movement actively inclusive, embracing differences of race and culture with a common commitment to justice and democracy.
-If we are to build a movement powerful enough to take on big money, all of the democracy reform efforts need to work together: big money in elections, gerrymandering, right to vote, ranked choice voting, public election financing, same day voter registration; and we need support from other related movements: environmental justice, human rights, women’s empowerment, workers’ rights, occupy and many others.
+If we are to build a movement powerful enough to take on authoritarianism and big money, all of the democracy reform efforts need to work together, and the Declaration for American Democracy has been created to do that.
+We also need support from other related movements: environmental justice, human rights, women’s empowerment, workers’ rights, immigration justice, and many others.
 Without democracy there’s almost no chance of tackling distinct environmental, racial justice, poverty or labor issues.
 If your own passion lies in one of these areas, imagine your own specific issue as a branch of a single majestic tree.
 Your bough is beautiful and needed, but its flourishing depends on a healthy trunk and root system (a functioning democratic government of the people, by the people, for the people).

 Racial justice and our democracy groups are inseparable.
 Marginalized communities must be engaged from the beginning and included in leadership positions.
-Big money interests disproportionately hurt people of color.
+Authoritarian and big money interests disproportionately hurt people of color.
 If you accomplish structural democracy reforms that change who is able to build political and social power, that will have a big impact on racial justice.

 All of our different groups need to support and show up for each other.
 That’s how we will build a powerful movement.

 According to the Resistance Guide, (another excellent resource!), social movements can do more than shift opinion – they can make once-radical opinions into a new conventional wisdom.